ANA Industry Benchmark

 TrueImpressions: Impressions meeting comprehensive quality requirements including DSP and verification data matching, non-IVT status, measurability, and MRC viewability standards.
 Top quartile performance indicates excellent campaign quality management, while bottom quartile performance suggests significant improvement opportunities through enhanced supply source selection and quality controls.

+d.
 Supply Chain and Inventory Metrics

 SSPs: Number of SSPs receiving tracked ad spending indicates supply path strategy and inventory access approach breadth.
 Optimal SSP count varies based on campaign scale, geographic reach, inventory requirements, and efficiency versus access balance.
 Leftmost quartile may indicate focused partnerships prioritizing efficiency and direct relationships, while rightmost quartile suggests opportunities to reduce SSP partners for improved supply path efficiency.